 Spanish Major Major Programs Students are encouraged to take MODL 1010: The Language Phenomenon, or 1020: Language and Society, which are taught in English, early in their careers.
 If possible, students should declare their major as sophomores.
 Such a time frame allows for adequate planning and discussion with advisors relating to appropriate courses and study abroad opportunities.
 Students without a specific career objective are encouraged to complement their language major with a second major and to discuss possible objectives with a member of the department.
 In the past, students have chosen to double major in such fields as anthropology, biology, communication studies, global studies, management and economics, mathematics, political science, and psychology.
-The LEAD program offers opportunities for internships and for exploring both work and community service.
+The LEAP program offers opportunities for internships and for exploring both work and community service.
 Those seeking teaching licensure are encouraged to discuss their career plans with a member of the department as soon as possible.
 Language Placement Exam All 1st year, transfer and returning students are required to take the placement exam before registering for their first Hamline Spanish language class.
 The test takes 10-25 minutes on average.
 Test results are available on-line within a few minutes of taking the exam.
 The test results indicate clearly which appropriate level students should register for, including 1st (1110), 2nd (1120), 3rd (3210) and 4th (3220) semester language level.
 Scores higher than 4th semester should register for an Advanced Composition, Conversation or Reading course.
 See the courses section of this Bulletin or the Modern Languages Department webpages for course descriptions.
 For more information and to access the test, visit www.hamline.edu/languageplacement.